-Dr. Terry Wahls (author of the Wahls Diet) practices both HeartMath and meditation daily as part of her healing protocol.
+Dr. Terry Wahls (author of The Wahls Protocol) practices both HeartMath and meditation daily as part of her healing protocol.
 While I also meditate daily, I had never experienced biofeedback before.
 I was curious, so I set up an appointment with a local practitioner.
 The results were fascinating.

 The HeartMath software shows three graphs (see image below).
 The graph on top is the heart rhythm.
 The two on the bottom are based on this rhythm, simply showing different visuals for interpretation.
 The line graph goes up when your heart rhythm begins to become smooth and balanced (what they call coherence).
 This smooth rhythm is linked to reduced stress, cardiovascular health, a balancing of the hormones and immune system, and clarity of thought and action.
 The bar graph shows what percentage of the time you’re in coherence, with red being low, blue being medium and green being high.